How to Draw Pet Portraits for Money and Start a Business

 Finally, you can wrap the whole item in gift wrap or buy some attractive-looking carrier bags.
 The whole process should be like unwrapping a present.

-Carry your drawing in a portfolio case, so you can open it up, upon delivery, in a grand gesture.
+Carry your drawing in a portfolio case so that you can open it up, upon delivery with a grand gesture.

 If you are price-conscious read this: A Quick Guide to Framing on a Budget (Info Without the Fluff)